-Toyohisa: Upon seeing the men of the castle raping the female elf prisoners No!
+Toyohisa: [upon seeing the men of the castle raping the female elf prisoners] No!
 No!
 No!
 I was wrong!
-The vermins of this castle aren't worth shit!
-We shall slash them into pieces!
-We shall hack them down until they become dust!!
+The vermin of this castle aren't worth shit!
+We shall slash them to pieces!
+We shall hack them down until they become dust!
 No soldier in this castle is to remain alive!

-Don't try to diss the Shimazus as Nobunaga and Yoichi had demonstrated.
+Don't try to diss the Shimazus, as Nobunaga and Yoichi know all too well.